SarahCobb/p2/README.md

 TBD
 ## TA Instructions
 Implemented Bootstrap -- elements will rearrange on smaller screens.
 Using a txt file for word bank.
 Added logic for customizing separator character and changing word case, validation and page refresh with JavaScript/jQuery.

+Validation is not working in Safari.
+Please use Chrome or FireFox to evaluate.

 ##External Resources
 Google Fonts: [https://www.google.com/fonts/specimen/Nixie+One](https://www.google.com/fonts/specimen/Nixie+One)
 Bootstrap: [http://www.bootstrapcdn.com/](http://www.bootstrapcdn.com/)